 Our family traveling on an open top London bus tour on Big Bus B

-If you are a first-time traveling mom, you need this — 40+ essential family vacation tips to make the best of your upcoming adventure.
+If you are a first-time traveling mom, you need these 40+ essential family vacation tips to make the most of your upcoming adventure.

 Kids are super busy with schoolwork, extracurricular activities, and schedules.
-Time spent together with them on a typical weekday can be minimal and sometimes hectic.
+Time spent with them on a typical weekday can be minimal and sometimes hectic.
 Getting away from home takes much of this day-to-day stuff away.
-It will be difficult sometimes, but the more you go, the more you know.
+It won’t be easy sometimes, but the more you go, the more you know.

 • Travel teaches children patience.